 In the mood for a different type of home-style cooking?
 Try authentic Cuban recipes.
 From comfort food to fancy meals, Cuban cuisine tastes like the celebration of life.

 From generation to generation, Cuban mamas and abuelas have passed down culinary traditions that were influenced by African, Spanish, Asian and Caribbean cuisine.
 Anything but bland, you'll find a common use of spices to make simple ingredients sensational and sofritos to add complexity.
 Meats are typically slow roasted, fish is in abundance, and there's plenty of rum to wash it all down.

 We rounded up 10 flavorful Cuban recipes so you can get a taste of the island in your own kitchen.
 It's time to put on some music from Havana, fix a mojito and get cooking.

 Picadillo is a rich and flavorful ground beef Cuban dish perfect for when you're in the mood for something hearty.
 This Cuban recipe starts by browning beef with cumin, onion, garlic, bay leaf and oregano.
 Bell peppers are added to the mix and it's all simmered with tomato sauce, white wine, olives and raisins.
 Once all the flavors develop, it's served on a bed of white rice.

 2. Ropa Vieja

 We can't talk Cuban food without mentioning the national dish, ropa vieja.
 Spanish for "old clothes", this Cuban recipe tastes like anything but seconds.
 It's hearty as stew, flavorful as chili, and easy enough for anyone to make.

-To prepare, cook skirt steak in a pressure cooker or slow cooker with stock and bay leaves.
+To prepare, cook skirt steak or flank steak in a pressure cooker or slow cooker with stock and bay leaves.
 Top that with a red sauce consisting of tomato puree, cooking wine, sauteed onions and bell peppers, garlic cloves, and spices.
-Then pair it with either white rice, fried plantains, black beans or all three.
+Then pair the shredded beef with either white rice, fried plantains, black beans or all three.

 This isn't just a ham and cheese sandwich, it's a Cuban sandwich.
 Like all things Cuban, even their sandwiches are bursting with flavor.